 Many of the comforts of home are provided for guests glamping experience but visitors should make sure they are prepared to stay in the great outdoors.
 The hosts encourage bringing extra blankets, bug spray, warm clothes, flashlights, drinking water, and other items guests might need to make their stay comfortable and enjoyable.
 Guests should be aware of the weather and plan to dress accordingly.
-The gas fire pit in the tipi does provide a small amount of heat and guests should know it's for lookin' not cookin'.
+The gas fire pit in the tipi does provide a small amount of heat but is not for cooking.
 An outdoor fire pit with firewood is located next to the creek so guests can roast s'mores.

 A clean portable toilet is located just a few steps from the tipi.
 Unfortunately, there are no showers unless guests are brave enough to jump in the creek or the cow's water tank.
 If needed, potable water is available out of the spigots located at the corners of the horse pens.